-The Journal of European Social Policy (JESP) and the Network for European Social Policy Analysis (ESPAnet) offer a prize to the best paper by a doctoral researcher presented at any of the ESPAnet conferences, workshops or seminars.
+The Journal of European Social Policy (JESP) and the Network for European Social Policy Analysis (ESPAnet) are offering a prize to the best paper by a doctoral researcher presented at any of the ESPAnet conferences, workshops or seminars in 2017 or 2018.

-The prize-winning paper is provided with high-profile publication in the Journal of European Social Policy, and the winner also receives 1 year’s free subscription to the journal.
+The prize-winning paper is provided with high-profile opportunity of publication in JESP, and the winner also receives 1 year’s free subscription to the journal.